-I am often reminded when seeing clients for psychotherapy or when teaching mindfulness,how necessary it is for us to face fear gently.At every stage of life if we allow our fears to make us withdraw from the world in some way we will only be worsening our situation.
+I am often reminded when seeing clients for psychotherapy or when teaching mindfulness,how necessary it is for us to face fear gently.At every stage of life if we allow our fears to make us withdraw from the world we will only be worsening our situation.

 Facing fear in shyness or social anxiety